-Any excavation near the pipeline ROW must be supervised by an Alliance representative.
-Consulting with us as early as possible regarding your drainage proposal, including installing drain tiles, ditching, grading or deep tilling, will allow us to assess your work and set safe work procedures when working within the pipeline ROW or within the 30-m prescribed area.
+Any excavation near the pipeline ROW must be supervised by a Maritimes & Northeast representative.
+Consulting with us as early as possible regarding your drainage proposal, including installing drain tiles. ditching, grading or deep tilling, will allow us to assess your work and set safe work procedures when working within the pipeline ROW or within the 30-m prescribed area.

 For installations across the ROW, written permission is required.
-A crossing application with tile design layout must be sent to Alliance early for our review and assessment.
-If approved, we will provide the necessary consent.
+A crossing application with tile design layout must be sent to Maritimes & Northeast early for our review and assessment.

-Visit enbridge.com/crossings for information on how to apply for consent, application guidelines and drawing requirements.
+Visit enbridge.com/crossings for information on how to apply for consent. application guidelines and drawing requirements.

 Ground disturbance activities within the prescribed area must not proceed until the locating and marking of the pipeline, and any possible mitigating factors have been addressed.
-Among other requirements, the person must also have written consent from Alliance to conduct the activity.
+Among other requirements. the person must also have written consent from Maritimes & Northeast to conduct the activity.

-Damage prevention (continued)
+Damage prevention 6

+(continued)